Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Materials and Methods

 \subsection{Network overall architecture}

-Figure 2 depicts the method's overall architecture in this article.
-It contains two auxiliary models and one main model.
-V-Net \citep{V-net2016} is used in the main model.
-The encoders of the two auxiliary models are aligned with the main model, and the decoders form a complementary symmetric structure by cross-spacing using skip-connection.
-Specifically, the auxiliary model 1 decoder layers 2 and 4 and the auxiliary model 2 decoder layers 1 and 3 do not employ skip-connections A 3D medical image is the input for the segmentation network.
-The main and auxiliary models are supervised and trained using real labels if the input is labeled data.
-If the input is unlabeled data, the two auxiliary models use a complementary symmetric structure to learn complementary information about the same input.
-This allows them to use the unlabeled data effectively.
-The sharpening function is used to generate pseudo-labels for the probability maps of the main and auxiliary model outputs.
-The complementary information learned by one of the auxiliary models is passed through pseudo labels to guide the training of the main model and the other auxiliary model.
-Meanwhile, the pseudo labels generated by the main model guide both auxiliary models for training.
-In this way, a complementary consistency training network (CC-Net) with one main model and two complementary auxiliary models is constructed.
-It is important to note that only the main model is used for reasoning during the inference process and the two auxiliary models are for training, which significantly increases the efficiency.
-The complementary symmetry structure and complementary consistency training are thoroughly explained in the next two subsections.
+The overall architecture of our proposed method is illustrated in Figure \ref{fig2}.
+It consists of a main model and two auxiliary models.
+The main model employs V-Net \citep{V-net2016}, and the encoders of the two auxiliary models are identical to that of the main model.
+The decoders of the auxiliary models are constructed as a complementary symmetric structure using skip connections in an interleaved manner.
+Specifically, the second and fourth layers of the decoder in auxiliary model 1 do not have skip connections, while the first and third layers of the decoder in auxiliary model 2 do not have skip connections.
+The segmentation network takes 3D medical images as input.
+If the input is labeled data, the main and auxiliary models are supervisedly trained using real labels.
+If the input is unlabeled data, the two auxiliary models learn complementary information of the same input through the complementary symmetric structure to effectively utilize the unlabeled data.
+The probability maps generated by the main model and auxiliary models are sharpened to obtain pseudo labels.
+The complementary information learned by one of the auxiliary models is used to guide the training of the main model and the other auxiliary model through the pseudo label.
+At the same time, the pseudo labels generated by the main model guide the training of both auxiliary models.
+This leads to the formation of a complementary consistency training network (CC-Net) consisting of a main model and two complementary auxiliary models.
+It is noteworthy that the two auxiliary models are only used for training, and the main model is used for inference, which greatly improves the efficiency of inference.
+The next two subsections will describe in detail the complementary symmetric structure and complementary consistency training.